LGBTQ people are under attack in state legislatures. Help us fight back.

 This legislation would also authorize federal grants for states to establish hate crime reporting hotlines designed to assist victims who might otherwise be reluctant to report hate crimes.
 It would also authorize funding for state and local law enforcement agencies to develop and adopt policies on identifying, investigating, and reporting hate crimes.

 Finally, the Jabara-Heyer NO HATE Act would allow courts to require individuals convicted under the Matthew Shepard and James Byrd, Jr., Hate Crimes Prevention Act to participate in educational programs or community service as a condition of supervised release.

-The Jabara-Heyer NO HATE Act was introduced in the Senate by Sen. Richard Blumenthal (D-CT) on June 27, 2019.
-The bill was introduced in the House of Representatives by Rep. Donald Beyer (D-VA) on July 20, 2019, as the NO HATE Act of 2019.
+The Jabara-Heyer NO HATE Act was introduced in the Senate by Sen. Richard Blumenthal (D-CT) on April 13, 2021.
+The bill was introduced in the House of Representatives by Rep. Donald Beyer (D-VA) on April 8, 2021.